Your Choices, Others’ Pain

 From a physical perspective, Type-2 Diabetes has been found to play a part in both erectile dysfunction/impotency and pancreatic cancer.
 This is an insidious disease that can hurt many of the major functions in your body if left untreated.
 During this month, I will be highlight some of the major areas impacted by the disease, such as your heart, kidneys, eyes, feet, nerves, and gums.

 From a spiritual, mental, and emotional point, living with this illness has been known to cause depression and there is also a link between Type-2 Diabetes and early onset dementia.
 We will be touching more on this topics throughout November’s discussion.

 Financially, it can become expensive to take care of diabetic medicine and supplies- if you get to this point.
 Furthermore, you could place your family in a financial situation where they lose your income due to your illness taking away your ability to walk, see, or do other functions required for most jobs.

-Relationally, you can find yourself by yourself.
-It’s really that simple.
-You cannot expect loyalty from someone when you do not give the same loyalty of not potentially placing her in a worse physical, spiritual, emotional, mental, or financial position due to your repeatedly intentional choices.
+Relationally, you can find your partner growing so weary she or he decides to leave.
+It’s really simple.
+You cannot expect loyalty from someone when you do not give the same loyalty (to yourself or your significant other) of not potentially placing her or him in a worse physical, spiritual, emotional, mental, or financial position due to your repeatedly intentional choices.